The State of Critical Thinking

 What is critical thinking?

-We define critical thinking broadly, and we believe it is a type of reflective throught that requires reasoning, logic and analysis to make choices and understand problems.
+We define critical thinking broadly, and we believe it is a type of reflective thought that requires reasoning, logic and analysis to make choices and understand problems.
 Key elements of critical thinking include seeking out opposing viewpoints, using evidence, and engaging in debate.

 INTRODUCTION AND BACKGROUND